Toward Practical Forecasts of Public Sentiments via Convexification for Mean Field Games: Evidence from Real World COVID-19 Discussion Data: Summary and Future Directions

 \subsection{Future Work}

 To overcome the above limitations and advance MFG-based sentiment forecasting, two key directions for future research are identified:

 \begin{enumerate} \item \textit{Systematic coefficient identification:} Developing rigorous inverse problem solvers to determine $\beta$ and $r$ directly from measured or historical data is a priority.
-This will enable genuine forecasting.
+This will enable genuine forecasting. {The problem of determining these coefficients is an extremely challenging coefficient inverse problem due to its non-linearity, ill-posedness, and non-convexity when tackled with a standard optimization approach}.
 The convexification framework has been successfully applied to a variety of coefficient inverse problems in the MFG theory \cite{MFGbook, MFGCAMWA, MFG8IPI}, suggesting feasibility.